Gorenstein-projective modules over short local algebras

-First, there are the $\mho$-components which contain only indecomposable $A$-modules of the form $M = \pi X$, where $X$ is a regular $K(e)$-module:
+{\bf A.7.5.
+The regular modules.} By definition, these are the indecomposable $A$-modules of the form $M = \pi X$, where $X$ is a regular $K(e)$-module.
+An $\mho$-component which contains a regular module $M$ contains only regular modules and looks as follows:

 (below any module, we show the corresponding dimension vector).
-In general, such an $\mho$-component is of type $\Bbb Z$ (for the definition of the type of an $\mho$-component, see 1.5 in [RZ1]).
-Only for $e = 2$, $M$ may be $\Omega_A$-periodic, and then, of course, we deal with an $\mho$-component of type $\widetilde A_n$ for some $n\ge 0.$
+In general, such an $\mho$-component is of type $\Bbb Z$. {\it Only for $e = 2$, $M$ may be $\Omega_A$-periodic,} and then, of course, we deal with an $\mho$-component of type $\widetilde A_n$ for some $n\ge 0.$ See Sections A.8 -- A.11 for further discussion of the case $e = 2.$ To repeat: {\it If $e\ge 3,$ then all $\mho$-components containing regular modules are of type $\Bbb Z$} (and, as we will see next, also the only additional component is of type $\Bbb Z$).